jvcleave/ofxImGui/README.md

 | iOS | *Unavailable* | *Unavailable* | *Unavailable* | Should | Should | Should |

 *Note: This support table does not take into account software emulated support for graphics APIs.*
-*Note: GL ES 1 (the fixed pipeline ES shading language) is not natively supported by the native DearImGui backend, which has been [slightly hacked](src/gles1CompatibilityHacks.h).*
+*Note: GL ES 1 (the fixed pipeline ES shading language) is not natively supported by the native DearImGui backend, but it works with [some dirty hacks](src/gles1CompatibilityHacks.h).*

 #### oF & ImGui Support Table
 New ImGui versions bring changes and new API features, sometimes depreciations.